We made a road trip from Melbourne to Sydney along the coastal road and started driving from Melbourne to Wilsons Promontory National Park.

 Driving from Wilsons Promontory to Sydney

-In my next post (Part II) I will tell you more about our road trip through Victoria and New South Wales:
+In my next post (Part II) I will tell you more about our road trip through the South East Coast of Victoria to New South Wales: